CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 !!! note

-    - Study, samples, DAC, and Policy metadata can all be registered before uploading files, while run and analysis objects cannot be registered until at least 24 hours after the files have been uploaded to the Finnish FEGA.
+    - Study, samples, DAC, and Policy metadata can all be registered before uploading files, while run and analysis objects cannot be registered until at least 24 hours after the files have been uploaded to Finnish FEGA.

-    - If you are performing Array-based submission(s), the Submitter Portal should only be used to register the Study, Samples, Data Access Committee (DAC), and Policy metadata objects.
+    - If you are performing array-based submission(s), the submitter portal should only be used to register the Study, Samples, Data Access Committee (DAC), and Policy metadata objects.
 In contrast, the other metadata objects need to be registered using an excel template.

 #### Dataset application link
 After uploading the data to Finnish FEGA, you will receive a dataset application link for each dataset via email from the CSC helpdesk.
 The dataset application links must be added to each metadata submission in EGA submitter portal.
 In order to add the dataset application link to the submission, you must register a new Policy metadata object for each dataset.
 Create a policy and select the checkbox “The policy has an url.” under the Policy field.
 Write the dataset application link in the popping up “Policy URL” textbox.